Different Families, Same Love Resources

 ‘Different Families, Same Love’ was launched by the Minister of Education in 2015, is now recommended as an additional resource to teach SPHE and RSE on PDST’s website, and is mentioned in the new Stay Safe curriculum that was updated in 2016.

-Animated presentation of Teaghlaigh Éagsúla, An Grá Céanna (Click here)
+- Animated presentation of Teaghlaigh Éagsúla, An Grá Céanna

-The INTO LGBT Teachers’ Group recommend displaying the Anseo Guidelines prominently in your staffroom to create a positive and inclusive environment for LGBT members of staff, substitute teachers or visitors to your school.
+The INTO LGBT Teachers’ Group recommends displaying the updated ‘LGBT+ Inclusive Staffroom’ guidelines prominently in your staffroom to create a positive and inclusive environment for LGBT members of staff, substitute teachers or visitors to your school.

 RESPECT: Creating a Welcoming and Positive School Climate to Prevent Homophobic and Transphobic Bullying